 Theme Table Overview

 The Theme Table is the hub of Cascade which contains all the people and their CliftonStrengths themes.
-Use it to store the details for everyone, then use the Team Grid to select teams or groups of people for the other reports.
+Use it as your central store for the details of everyone.
+You can mix people from different organisations, departments, teams and social circles.
+Put them all in the Theme table, in any order, so you can select them in the Team Grid.
+Use the Team Grid to create your teams or groups of people for the other reports.

 Start with the Import Themes button to pull in the names and themes from a prepared file.
 This can be from one of the Gallup portals or a previous version of Cascade.

 The three sections of the Theme Table have different colour backgrounds for clarity.

 Names and Themes – Green Section